TOAST-DOCS/RDS-FOR-MARIADB/en/console-guide.md

     * Storage Type: Specify volume type of DB instance.
         * Either HDD or SSD can be selected.
     * Storage: Enter volume size of DB instance.
-        * It can be anywhere between 20 GB and 2 TB.
+        * It can be set to a value between 20 GB and 2 TB.
     * Availability Zone: Select an area where DB instance is to be created.
-    * High Availability: To create database instances, the candidate master is created at a different availability zone from the master.
+    * High Availability: When creating a DB instance, create a candidate master in a different availability zone from the master.
     * Ping Interval: Sets the interval for checking the status of the master instance when using the high availability feature.
 An error occurs after 4 failed attempts.
-        * It can be anywhere between 1 and 600 seconds.
+        * It can be set to a value between 1 and 600 seconds.
-    * Default Alarm: Register alarms for pre-defined events of a database instance.
+    * Default Alarm: Register alarms for pre-defined events of a DB instance.
         * To enable default alarm, a recipient group must be selected.

 > [Note] Unless a selected VPC subnet of Compute & Network is connected with internet gateway, floating IP is not available.
 > [Note] VPC subnet, once selected, cannot be changed.
 > [Note] The candidate master instance is created at a different availability zone from the master, and it does not show on the list.
-> [Note] Instances on the list are arranged in the order of creation, but the order may change after measures are taken against failure, since the candidate master is created when the high availability option is enabled for the master.
+> [Note] The instance list is sorted in the order of creation.
+The order may change after failover, since the candidate master is created when the high availability option is enabled for the master.
 > [Note] With default alarm setting, alarms for the instance are automatically registered, in the name of "{instance name}-default".
 Registered alarms can be changed or deleted, and applied instances can also be changed.

 ![backup_and_access_0_en](https://static.toastoven.net/prod_rds/22.03.15/backup_and_access_en.png)

 * Set auto backup and access control, and click **Next**.
 * Query Latency: FLUSH TABLES WITH READ LOCK latency can be set when performing a backup.
-    * It can be anywhere between 0 and 21,600.
+    * It can be set to a value between 0 and 21,600.
 * Backup Retention Period: Select more than a day, to allow auto backups.
     * Select **N/A**, and auto backup is not enabled.
-* Backup Start Time: Auto backup starts at some point between start time and duration.
+* Backup Start Time: Auto backup starts at some point between the backup start time and duration.
-    * Duration refers to time when backup starts.
+    * Duration refers to the time when backup starts.
     * It does not mean that backup ends within the duration.
 * Use Table Locking: Set whether to lock the table with the FLUSH TABLES WITH READ LOCK statement when performing backup.
 * Backup Retry Count: Set the number of retries to make when backup fails.